Project-MONAI/tutorials/kaggle/RANZCR/4th_place_solution/README.md

 docker pull projectmonai/monai:latest
 ```

-Otherwise, e1xcept monai required libraries, please ensure that `opencv-python` and `scipy` are installed.
+Otherwise, except for monai required libraries, please ensure that `opencv-python` and `scipy` are installed.
 The command could be:
 ```
 pip install opencv-python
 pip install scipy